 I own a circa 1861 29th Alabama Artillery Grease Bucket.
 The bucket originally swung under the axle of a cannon and carried grease for greasing the cannon wheels.
 As I looked at it one day, it occurred to me that it would be a neat-looking design for a wastebasket interpreted in leather.
 Here’s the finished product, which works well with our No. 17 Desk Pad.

 Made in the Col. Littleton Workshop of edge-stitched American Buffalo leather with a cherry wooden bottom.
-Joined in the back by brass rivets.
+Joined in the back and along the bottom by brass rivets.
 8″ opening and 10″ deep.

 Total Size: 8.5″ Wide x 11″ Tall

 American Buffalo – “Expect a leather that is unapologetically rugged with more character, nicks, scrapes and variations in color.” ~ Colonel (Read more about American Buffalo Leather here)